-- 1. Effective text content is taken from the <keytext> element. - 2.
-Effective text content is taken from the <titlealt> element with @title-role set to "linking". - 3.
+- 1. Effective text content is taken from the <keytext> element. - Effective text content is taken from the <titlealt> element with @title-role set to "linking". - 3.
 Effective text content is taken from the <titlealt> element with @title-role set to "navigation". - 4.
-Effective text content is taken from the title of the referenced document, if available. - 5.
+Effective text content is taken from the <titlealt> element with @title-role set to a processor-recognized value. - 5.
+Effective text content is taken from the title of the referenced document, if available. - 6.
 Effective text content is determined by the processor.